Contesting your inheritance or entitlement

 If you feel you have been left out of a will, treated unfairly or a promise made to you has been broken, you might be wondering what you should do next.

 Regardless of the complexity of your situation, we’ll take the time to listen to you and understand what’s happened.
-We’ll then use this information, our skills and experience, to make a reasoned assessment as to whether you have grounds for a claim.
+We’ll then use this information, our skills and experience, to make a reasoned assessment as to whether you have grounds to dispute an inheritance claim.